arkency/posts/posts/2015-03-19-stream-pagination-in-gregs-event-store.md

 ## How It works

 When you get stream data you receive information about links.
 Each link leads to different a feed page which contains specified number of events.
-For the purposes of this post I created `paginationtest' stream with 43 events inside.
+For the purposes of this post I created `paginationtest` stream with 43 events inside.
 (Creation of events I described in this [post](/2015/03/your-solid-tool-for-event-sourcing-eventstore-examples/)).
 Lets make a fast request to get some data:

 ```